ikennethchu/xcode-rename-ipa-after-release/README.md

 # Update
-As I found an amazing toolchain for this renmae purpose and much more!
+As I found an amazing toolchain for this rename purpose and much more!
 This is "fastlane" https://fastlane.tools/
 Give up this script and let's get into fastlane! 🌈 🤘